tanvi01423/EV-Market-Intelligence-Analytics/README.md

 - India's EV market is experiencing rapid growth, led primarily by the two-wheeler and three-wheeler segments.
 - Government incentives significantly influence EV adoption.
-- Charging infrastructure remains one of the major challenges.
+- Charging infrastructure remains one of the major adoption challenges.
 - Battery recycling and second-life applications present substantial business opportunities.
 - Domestic battery manufacturing is expected to reduce import dependency in the future.